akeneo/pim-docs/cookbook/mass_edition/register_a_new_mass_edit_action.rst

 Creating a MassEditAction
 -------------------------
-The first step is to create a new class that implements ``MassEditActionInterface``:
+The first step is to create a new class that implements ``MassEditActionInterface`` or extends ``ProductMassEditOperation`` or ``FamilyMassEditOperation`` (given on which grid you want to apply the operation):

 .. literalinclude:: ../../src/Acme/Bundle/EnrichBundle/MassEditAction/CapitalizeValues.php
    :language: php
-   :prepend: # /src/Acme/Bundle/EnrichBundle/MassEditAction/CapitalizeValues.php
+   :prepend: # /src/Acme/Bundle/EnrichBundle/MassEditAction/Operation/CapitalizeValues.php
    :linenos:

 .. literalinclude:: ../../src/Acme/Bundle/EnrichBundle/Form/Type/MassEditAction/CapitalizeValuesType.php